gitpod-io/retired-gatsby-website/src/docs/47_Environment_Variables.md

 # Passing Environment Variables

-In addition to user-specific env variables, Gitpod also alows passing in variables through the `gitpod.io/#` URL.
+In addition to user-specific env variables, Gitpod also allows passing in variables through the `gitpod.io/#` URL.
 The syntax for that is
 ```
     https://gitpod.io/#var=value,var2=value2/https://github.com/my-org/repo-to-work-on